Bartek-Tynior/Rijksmuseum-Library/README.md

 For the animations in my application I've used the framer motion library, which is a really extensive animation library for React JS.
 It's one of the most common animation libraries for React JS and the community is big, so that's why I have choosed for this one.

+# Anagrams

+In the project files you can also find the anagrams.js-file, which basically find the anagrams adn group them.
+This is done using the for-loop with temporary array of items.
+First of all we destrcuture the words en sort the characters in the correct orderd.
+Next we create a temporary array with the anagrams and we fill it up with the anagrams and then push it into anagrams list, which holds all arrays with anagrams.
+Last step is to return the anagrams list with all arrays with anagrams in it.